It’s All About Me – At Least This Page Is…

 S2: Not at all.
 I love people.
 I love working with others.
 I just want more freedom to work at my own pace, in my own time.

 S2: I have loved science fiction as long as I can remember.
 It has always been in my life.
 As a child I remember “The Tomorrow People”, “Star Trek” and “Doctor Who”, and yes before you ask they were in black and white – we didn’t get colour TV in Australia until 1975.
-Then the modern(ish) Sci Fi movies started (like Star Wars).
+Then the modern(ish) Sci Fi movies started appearing in cinemas (like Star Wars).
 Of course a lot of real life space exploration was happening in the late sixties (I don’t remember that) and seventies (I am sure other Australians of my age will remember Skylab), so I guess the interest has just continued.
 I consider Science Fiction more a setting rather than a theme though – as in a story may be a political drama, or a crime drama, or even a romance, which is set in a futuristic location/time.

 S1: Do you like kids?